codess-aus/DP-100/Optimize.md

 **multi-label image classification** project.
 Multi-label projects are used when multiple labels might be applied to a single image.
 For example, if an image included a dog and a cat, it may receive a label for each, dog and cat.

+**Explainers**, also known as **interpretability techniques**, are used to interpret or explain machine learning models.
+These explanations are used by data scientists to understand how a machine learning model works.
+For example, if a model is used to predict which type of person is inclined to commit a crime, its users may want to understand how the model makes that prediction.
+In order to create an explainer for your local machine learning model, you need to install the azureml-interpret Python package.

+**Security rules** allow you to isolate and protect your experiments by controlling access to Azure Machine Learning resources.
+If you are going to implement security rules, you must ensure that a security rule is created using the BatchNodeManagement service tag.
+This allows Azure Machine Learning to interact with other Azure services.

+You create a file dataset to reference the file or files you want to use in your machine learning experiments.
+The from_files method is used to identify the path and file specification that will be used when the dataset is created.

+Azure Machine Learning provides the capability to run experiments on different compute targets without requiring scripts to be rewritten.
+This is done by creating a run configuration, which serves as a template for a training environment.
+The easiest way to generate a run configuration is to use the az ml folder attach command.